Synchronization with prescribed transient behavior: Heterogeneous multi-agent systems under funnel coupling Extended arXiv version: Discussions on the emergent dynamics

-If the vector fields $f_i$ are differentiable, as in Section~\ref{sec:Eb} (by Assumption~\ref{assum:tech}), then one can perform a simulation in a more efficient way, by observing that the partial derivative of $h_\mu^{\psi}(t,\, f_1, \dots, f_N)$ with respect to their arguments $t$, $f_i$ can be described with only the performance functions $\psi_i$, coupling functions $\mu_i$, arguments $f_i$, and $h_\mu^\psi$.
-In particular, we have (invoking the Implicit Function Theorem)
+If the vector fields $f_i$ are differentiable, then the solution $\xi$ of the emergent dynamics \eqref{eq:emer} can be numerically obtained by the fact that the time derivative of $h_\mu^\psi(t,f_1,\dots,f_N)$, which is the solution to \eqref{eq:alg}, is again a function of known quantities like $\psi_i$, $\mu_i$, and $f_i$.
+In particular, by invoking the Implicit Function Theorem to \eqref{eq:alg}, we have